Jenna Bush Hager Honors 'Gampy' With Touching 'Love Letter'

 In a pre-recorded segment, Hager Bush read her “love letter” to her grandfather on the "Today" show Monday, which was accompanied by a video tribute that included past interviews, never-before-seen family videos and memories shared by those who knew him best.

-Family was, Hager Bush wrote in her letter, the most important thing in Bush’s life, and credited her grandfather with always making each family member feel adored regardless of "whatever demands were placed on him in his professional life."
+Family was the most important thing in Bush’s life, Hager Bush wrote in her letter, crediting her grandfather with always making each family member feel adored regardless of "whatever demands were placed on him in his professional life."

-Her twin sister Barbara Bush echoed that sentiment.
-"I’m sure that every one of his grandchildren thinks he loves them the most, he just always makes every person feel so special," Barbara added.
+Her twin sister Barbara Bush echoed that sentiment: "I’m sure that every one of his grandchildren thinks he loves them the most, he just always makes every person feel so special."